IvanWoo22/FindCommon_NCBI/README.md

 cd ~/data/organelle/common

 #We need to know where are the chloroplast_genomes and mitochondria_genomes.
 Here their inputing order is significant.
+#If you do with withncbi/taxon, please change "~/data/organelle/plastid/GENOMES" to "~/data/organelle/plastid_genomes"
 perl ~/Scripts/FindCommon_NCBI/find_common.pl \
-~/data/organelle/plastid/GENOMES \   #If you do with withncbi/taxon, please change this line to ~/data/organelle/plastid_genomes
+~/data/organelle/plastid/GENOMES \
 ~/data/organelle/mito/GENOMES  \
 > common_sp.csv